 Back to School – In a Shipping Container!

 Over in Orange County, the privately-run Waldorf School has extended its building capacity by a substantial 10,000 square metres, through smart use of 32 recycled Conex boxes.
-The new extension features science laboratories, staff offices, a student lounge, a library and even a spacious, two-storey auditorium for holding theatrical productions and concerts.
+The new extension features new shipping container classrooms for areas such as science laboratories, staff offices, a student lounge, a library and even a spacious, two-storey auditorium for holding theatrical productions and concerts.

 The school’s management team figured out early on that doing most of the building work on site would create unacceptable disruption around the existing school buildings and have an impact on education, hence it was decided early on to do most of the steel fabrication and conversion work at another location.
 Once this was completed, it took approximately three months to do the actual onsite installation, including drywall, insulation and decoration.
 The innovative, $2 million development is thought to be the largest ‘green’ project in the region and was warmly welcomed by both students and teachers.